Miriam Makeba: Guinea

-Makeba performed more frequently in African countries, and as countries became independent of European colonial powers, was invited to sing at independence ceremonies, including in Kenya, Angola, Zambia, Tanganyika, and Mozambique.
+Makeba performed more frequently in African countries, and as countries became independent of European colonial powers, was invited to sing at independence ceremonies, including in Kenya, Angola, Zambia, Tanganyika (now part of Tanzania), and Mozambique.
 In September 1974 she performed alongside a multitude of well-known African and American musicians at the Zaire 74 festival in Kinshasa, Zaire (formerly the Congo).
-She also became a diplomat for Ghana, and was appointed Guinea's official delegate to the UN in 1975; that year, she addressed the United Nations General Assembly.
-She continued to perform in Europe and Asia, as well as her African concerts, but not in the US, where a de facto boycott was in effect.
+She also became a diplomat for Ghana, and was appointed Guinea's official delegate to the UN in 1975; that year, she addressed the United Nations General Assembly, where she advocated for South Africa's liberation from apartheid.
+Also in 1975, she visited Mozambique as part of a Guinean delegation to mark Mozambique's independence from Portugal.
+To celebrate the moment, Makeba commissioned the song "Aluta Continua" (The Struggle Continues) from her daughter Bongi and Bill Salter.

+She continued to perform in Europe and Asia, along with her African concerts, but not in the US, where a de facto boycott was in effect.
 Her performances in Africa were immensely popular: she was described as the highlight of FESTAC 77, a Pan-African arts festival in Nigeria in 1977, and during a Liberian performance of "Pata Pata", the stadium proved so loud that she was unable to complete the song.
 "Pata Pata", like her other songs, had been banned in South Africa.
 Another song she sang frequently in this period was "Nkosi Sikelel' iAfrika", though she never recorded it.
-Makeba later stated that it was during this period that she accepted the label "Mama Africa".
+Makeba later stated that it was during this period that she accepted the label "Mama Africa": scholar Omotayo Jolaosho writes that the epithet, by which she came to be widely known, was first given her by her daughter Bongi in an interview.

-In 1976, the South African government replaced English with Afrikaans as the medium of instruction in all schools, setting off the Soweto uprising.
+In 1976, the South African government replaced English and native South African languages with Afrikaans as the medium of instruction for many subjects in black schools, setting off the Soweto uprising.
 Between 15,000 and 20,000 students took part; caught unprepared, the police opened fire on the protesting children, killing hundreds and injuring more than a thousand.
 Hugh Masekela wrote "Soweto Blues" in response to the massacre, and the song was performed by Makeba, becoming a staple of her live performances for many years.
 A review in the magazine Musician said that the song had "searingly righteous lyrics" about the uprising that "cut to the bone".
 She had separated from Carmichael in 1973; in 1978 they divorced and in 1981 she married Bageot Bah, an airline executive.
+Makeba's daughter Bongi, and her three children, lived with Makeba for a period.
+Bongi, who was a singer in her own right, often accompanied her mother on stage, and contributed to her reputation.
+However, the relationship between the two grew strained after the death of Bongi's youngest child.